-Our professionally experienced staff foster creative approaches to performance making and encourage entrepreneurism.
-You’ll create your own portfolio of work during the course and after graduating.
-Our excellent teaching reputation guarantees rigorous practical training, balanced with research and analytical skills and our industry links with companies, such as Ockham’s Razor and Cirque Bijou, embed industry practice and standards in all classes.
+Professionally experienced staff foster creative approaches to performance-making and encourage entrepreneurialism.
+You’ll create your own portfolio of work during the course, and undertake rigorous practical training balanced with research and analysis.
+Our industry links with companies such as Ockham’s Razor, Cirque Bijou and Gandini Juggling embed industry practice and standards in all classes.

 What you'll learn

 The BA year is about drawing together everything you’ve learned, exploring it, refining it and developing it into something presentable in a professional context.

 Everything you’ll do is geared towards practical industry experience and preparing for a career as a circus theatre artist.
 You’ll create a portfolio of work that has particular professional markets in mind, and critically evaluate your work within this context.